1,399 total views, 3 views today

 9. Get your staff involved.

 We believe in engaging your staff in tackling food waste.
-This might involve having a system that makes them active participants in measuring and managing it, or it could mean investing in some training to give them the skills they need to make positive changes.
-After all, it’s they who are working on the ground and see the day-to-day operations so are the knowledge base for great ideas.
+This might involve having a system that makes them active participants in measuring and managing it (as mentioned previously), or it could mean investing in some training to give them the skills they need to make positive changes.

 10. Think long-term.